40 essential newsletters every journalist should read

 Want to keep your finger on the pulse of the journalism industry?
 Look no further than these best picks for your inbox

-Here at Journalism.co.uk, we love a good newsletter.
+Here at JournalismUK, we love a good newsletter.
 Those bite-sized summaries and tidbits to help ease into your day and bring you up to speed, whilst nursing your morning coffee.

-It can also be a great source for us to find interesting editorial content, from tools to our next podcast guest.
+It can also be a great source for us to find interesting editorial content, from tools to our next Newsrewired speaker.

-So here's our must-read newsletters to help you keep your finger on the pulse of the industry.
-We are not saying you need to sign up to all of them.
+So here are our must-read newsletters to help you keep your finger on the pulse of the industry.
+We are not saying you need to sign up for all of them.
 Nor have we captured all of them here.
-But hopefully, there is some in here that takes your fancy.
+But hopefully, there is something in here that takes your fancy.
 And if we missed your favourite newsletter, do let us know.

-A comprehensive weekly roundup of the news and media industry including leading research and data, journalism opportunities, webinars and seminars, news stories and feature interviews.
+A comprehensive roundup of the news and media industry, including leading research and data, journalism opportunities, webinars and seminars, news stories and feature interviews, published twice a week.

 A weekly deep dive into the European media market, compiling all the relevant stories and expert trends and analysis.

-A weekly email roundup, complimenting the Media Voices podcast.
+A weekly email roundup, complementing the Media Voices podcast.
 Expert analysis of all the important and emerging stories from the media world.

 The bible of the news and media industry, aggregating all the most important stories doing the rounds.
 If your story ever appears in this newsletter, you have written a worthwhile article.